semanticdata/forgetful-notes/content/Collections/Words.md

 1. A small, medicated candy intended to be dissolved slowly in the mouth to lubricate and soothe irritated tissues of the throat.
 2. A four-sided planar figure with a diamondlike shape; a rhombus that is not a square.
 3. Something having this shape, especially a heraldic device.

+## Obsequious (adjective)

+1. Characterized by or showing servile obedience and excessive eagerness to please; fawning; ingratiating.
+2. Obedient or attentive to an excessive or servile degree.
+3. Obedient; dutiful.

 ## Palliate (verb)